 This Product Order Supplies the Following BOM (Less Foundation and Installation) in accordance for Use as a Self Supporting 30 Foot ROHN 25G Tower with with EPA's (Effective Projected Area) Ratings for 70, 80 or 90 MPH (No Ice).
-Refer to Larger Image or click here to find information on Loading and EPA.
+For more info click on "View Larger Image" above or click here to refer to Allowable Antenna Loading.

 |1||25AG2||Top Cap Tower Section|